tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 - components that consume the LDAP service.
   - The components access the LDAP using a component-specific LDAP search account.
 - components using Univention Keycloak as an identity provider (IdP).
-  - The components should use OAuth2 / OIDC flows if not otherwise denoted.
+  - All components use OAuth2 / OIDC flows.
   - All components have a client configured in Keycloak.

 Some components trust others to handle authentication for them.